R3qUi3M86/shop/README.md

 11. As an Admin, I want to have a log file of the checkout processes (per Order), to see the steps of every Order and investigate issues.
     - If a checkout process is started, all the steps and details are saved into a JSON file.
 The filename is the Order ID and the Date.

-## General requirements

-- Advanced OOP concepts, such as inheritance, are used in the project.
-There is at least one abstract class and one interface implemented.
-- The project maintains the three-layer structure of controllers handling HTTP, service objects handling business logic, and DAOs handling data access.
-- The page does not show a server error anytime during the review.
-- All code is pushed to GitHub repository in atomic commits.
-The implemented feature-related commits are managed on separated feature branches and merged in a pull request to the `master` branch.

-## Hints

-- Do not use a database.
-Use in-memory storage or file storage, but through the DAO (Data Access Object) pattern.
-- Use fake payment implementations.
-It is not required to integrate real payment services.

-## Background materials

-- <i class="far fa-exclamation"></i> [Introducing Spring MVC](https://spring.io/guides/gs/serving-web-content/)
-- <i class="far fa-exclamation"></i> [Java Dao pattern](https://www.baeldung.com/java-dao-pattern)
-- <i class="far fa-exclamation"></i> [Thymeleaf standard dialect](https://www.thymeleaf.org/doc/articles/standarddialect5minutes.html)
-- <i class="far fa-book-open"></i> [Thymeleaf introductions](https://www.thymeleaf.org/documentation.html#introductions)